kzahel/kzahel.github.io/_posts/2013-01-14-torrent-chrome-packaged-app.md

 You can download the <a
 href="https://chrome.google.com/webstore/detail/jstorrent/anhdpjpojoipgpmfanmedjghaligalgb">packaged app</a> from
 google play.
-If you're not aware, packaged apps like like browser extensions, only they get their own top level window.
+If you're not aware, packaged apps are like browser extensions, only they get their own top level window.
 As of the date of this writing, they are not searchable within the google app store that you find in your chrome browser, but should be at some point.